• App

 Arc de Triomphe

-A national symbol, a tangible ode to those who died fighting for France, the Arc de Triomphe is a must-visit for lovers of history and stories of victory.
+A national symbol, a tangible ode to those who died fighting for France, the Arc de Triomphe is a must-visit if you love history and stories of victory.
 It was first built in 1806 to mark Napoleon I’s success in battle, and construction continued for another 30 years before reaching completion.

 Champs-Élysées